owencho/Stm8Assembler/README.md

 ```
 Remember to **clobber and rebuild the project** by using the command below after update.
 ```
-ceedling clobber            # clobber / clean all generated file ceedling                    # Build the STM8Assembler project
+ceedling clobber          // clobber / clean all generated file ceedling                  // Build the STM8Assembler project
 ```
 ## Testing the program
-You can test this STM8Assembler by issuing  `ceedling test:all ` command on Git Bash.
+You can test this STM8Assembler by issuing  `ceedling test:all ` command on GitBash.

 ## STM8 Instruction set
 ![instructionsettable](https://github.com/owencho/Stm8Assembler/blob/master/Resources/images/STM8InsSet.PNG)

-Note: each different instruction group have different source file, header file and test file in this repository.
+Note: Each different instruction group have different source file, header file and test file in this repository.

 ## Note
 1. For instruction that is relative jump or relative call function
-  - It **DOES NOT support word jump** eg `BTJT $1000,#1,loop` , the word jump label are not supported \
+  - It **DOES NOT support word jump** eg `JRNE loop` , the word jump label are not supported \
-    and it **ONLY support value jump** eg `BTJF $6810,#7,$11`
+    and it **ONLY support value jump** eg `JRNE $15`

-  - The output machine code for the address will be value of`destination hex value + machine code length` \
+  - The output machine code for the address will be value of `destination hex value + machine code length` \
     instead of `Program Counter + destination hex value` that stated inside the STM8 datasheet.

 2. There is an extra instruction named *interrupt instruction* which does not belong to any instruction group are now placed under